Bloomer loaf with white Khorasan flour

 1. Autolyse: Start with the autolyse.
 Mix the Khorasan white flour and water at 65°C until a homogeneous dough forms, either by hand or using a stand mixer at low speed.
 If the dough seems too dry, add a bit more water (known as "bassing").
 Let it rest for 30 minutes.

-3. First Fermentation: Let the dough rest in a bowl covered with a damp cloth at room temperature (24-25°C) for 120 to 150 minutes.
+3. First Fermentation: Let the dough rest in a bowl covered with a damp cloth at room temperature at around 75-77°F (24-25°C) for 120 to 150 minutes.
 Note that the fermentation time will be shorter if the room temperature is higher.

-4. Dividing and Pre-Shaping: Divide the dough into two pieces and shape them into tight balls.
-Cover them with a damp cloth and let them rest for 45 to 60 minutes in a warm, humid environment.
+Cover the dough balls with a damp cloth and let them rise for 45 to 60 minutes in a warm, humid environment.